Welcome

 Open science activities are not limited to providing open scientific knowledge (e.g. through open access, open data, open source, open methodology, open educational resources, etc.) using open science infrastructures, but in addition emphasize accelerating an open dialogue and open engagement with societal actors (e.g. through citizen and participatory science, inclusion of marginalized scholars, etc.)

-This Open Science Portal is a central hub that provides information focusing specifically on research with human subjects.
+This Open Science Portal is a central hub that provides comprehensive information about open-science-based research with human subjects.
+The Portal is developed as part of the Future Field III project "Decision-Making in Hybrid Adaptive Systems for Better Work and Life – An Open Science Approach".
 This KIT future field initiative is funded by the Federal Ministry of Education and Research (BMBF) and the Baden-Württemberg Ministry of Science as part of the Excellence Strategy of the German Federal and State Governments.

 News